Distributionally Robust Deep Learning using Hardness Weighted Sampling: Discussion and Conclusion

-We have shown that efficient training of deep neural networks with Distributionally Robust Optimization (DRO) with a $\phi$-divergence is possible.
+In this paper, we have shown that efficient training of deep neural networks with Distributionally Robust Optimization (DRO) with a $\phi$-divergence is possible.

-Our Stochastic Gradient Descent (SGD) with hardness weighted sampling is as straightforward to implement, and as computationally efficient as SGD for Empirical Risk Minimization (ERM).
+The proposed \textit{hardness weighted sampler} for training a deep neural network with Stochastic Gradient Descent (SGD) for DRO is as straightforward to implement, and as computationally efficient as SGD for Empirical Risk Minimization (ERM).
 It can be used for deep neural networks with any activation function (including $\relu$), and with any per-example loss function.
-We have shown that the proposed approach can formally be described as a principled Hard Example Mining strategy (Theorem~\ref{th:hard_example_mining}).
+We have shown that the proposed approach can formally be described as a principled Hard Example Mining strategy (Theorem~\ref{th:hard_example_mining}) and is related to minimizing the percentile of the per-example loss distribution \eqref{eq:perc}.
 In addition, we prove the convergence of our method for over-parameterized deep neural networks (Theorem~\ref{th:convergence_dro}).
-Thereby, extending the convergence theory of deep learning of~\citep{allen-zhu19a}.
+Thereby, extending the convergence theory of deep learning of~\cite{allen-zhu19a}.
 This is, to the best of our knowledge, the first convergence result for training a deep neural network based on DRO.

 In practice, we have shown that our hardness weighted sampling method can be easily integrated in a state-of-the-art deep learning framework for medical image segmentation.
 Interestingly, the proposed algorithm remains stable when SGD with momentum is used.
-Our experiments on multiclass brain tumor segmentation illustrates that training deep neural networks with DRO can improve their robustness, which is one of the main limitations of current state-of-the-art deep learning methods for this application~\citep{bakas2018identifying}.